guilhermebruzzi/cameraExample/README.md

-# React Native Camera Example
+# React Native Camera example

 A react native example that uses the react-native-camera npm's package